Slyvred/Bubble-Sort-CPP/README.md

 # Bubble Sort CPP
-This is a header-only library applying the bubble sort algorithm
+This is a header-only library applying the bubble sort algorithm.
+# PS: This code might be garbage because i'm retarded

 ## Simple example in C++ ##
 ```cpp